Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Work that does not match the client’s brand

-Never assume AI is right just because it sounds confident.
-It can produce answers that look polished but are completely wrong.
+Never assume AI is right because it sounds confident.
+Polished nonsense is still nonsense.

-Also be careful with client information.
+Be careful with client information too.
 Do not paste confidential documents, private strategies, login details, unpublished business plans, or sensitive data into AI tools unless you understand how that tool handles data.

-Never deliver AI output unless you have checked it, edited it, improved it, and made sure it actually fits the job.
+A simple rule: never deliver AI output until you have checked it, edited it, improved it, and made sure it fits the job.

 - Trying to learn every AI tool at once